• Home

 The view across the Garden of Reflection takes in the wooded areas surrounding the garden.

-Japanese garden design celebrates nature, but in a controlled way.
+Japanese garden design embraces nature, but in a controlled way.
 There are no showy annual beds in this garden, but rather shades and textures of green, brown and rust.
 Rockford is one USDA hardiness zone south of the Twin Cities, so Japanese maples abound in the garden, adding lacy texture and deep color to many of the scenes.
 Water and rock are two other important elements in Japanese garden design, and the Anderson gardens feature an abundance of both.
 Niches and benches throughout the garden give visitors places to rest and observe the turtles, the breeze through the trees or the shape of the plants and stones around the water.

 The garden has so many beautiful details, but pictures show them better than I can describe them.